 Even though chemical peels can be one of the most effective forms of skin regeneration, many patients are still scared of them.
 Perhaps the scene in Sex and the City where Samantha has to hide her sore red face springs to mind?
 Whatever the reason, you really shouldn’t be put off because with the right doctor advising you, a chemical peel can be the answer to many skin and ageing issues.

-Chemical peels are not a new development – various chemical agents have been used to resurface the skin for decades.
+Chemical peels are not a new development.
+Various chemical agents have been used to resurface the skin since Cleopatra’s day, though of course they’ve been refined since then!
 Peels are based on the skin’s capacity to regenerate itself.
 So they do exactly what their name implies – they literally ‘peel’ the skin.

 A chemical solution (an exfoliating agent or acid) is applied to the skin to achieve destruction and then regeneration of the dermis and/or epidermis.
 The solution removes the surface layers of the skin, which is replaced by newer, healthier, more youthful-looking layers.
 This new, regenerated skin is usually smoother, a more even colour, and less wrinkled than the old skin.